‘Sometimes you have to burn yourself to the ground before you can rise like a phoenix from the ashes’ – Jens Lekman.

 If you’re in a rush, you can grab your pastries and cakes to go (convenient for those quick lunch breaks, and definitely worth venturing out of the office for), but if you have some time to spare, head upstairs to take a seat in the beautiful café.
 The room is light and airy with a high ceiling and with the wonderfully-restored Victorian feel it has that certain je-ne-sais-quoi you might find in a little Parisian café, and the same hidden gem quality.

 Medicine, however, is SO much more than just a stunning, hidden bakery.
 From the outside, you would never guess what this space holds.
-Up the stairs and through the café is another space, dedicated to curating engaging, inclusive, cultural events.
-You can expect all manner of uses for this space from poetry nights to DJs, soup kitchens to art exhibitions, Medicine are determined to give back to the communities that have shaped our city and use the space in a positive, engaged way.
+Up the stairs you find the café space, but this is also a space dedicated to curating engaging, inclusive, cultural events.
+On the walls you will find a regularly changing series of work – an exhibition space for artists, photographers and more to display their latest works.
+The space is also used for all manner of events from poetry nights to DJs, soup kitchens to art exhibitions, Medicine are determined to give back to the communities that have shaped our city and use the space in a positive, engaged way.

-So, whether you’re just looking for a sweet treat in your lunch break, or a beautiful loaf to take home, or whether you’re looking for something cultural and meaningful, Medicine is definitely one to watch.
-We are sure that great things will happen here and the space is destined to be an independent, community-based hub of activity.
-So, grab your IBcard and go treat yourself to that cronut.
+Whether you’re just looking for a sweet treat in your lunch break, or a beautiful loaf to take home, or whether you’re looking for a work space away from the office, with a satisfying lunch menu, Medicine is the one for you.
+So, grab your IB App and go treat yourself to that cronut.